Eastern oyster: Life cycle

 Eastern oysters can reach sexual maturity at four months old in southern waters.
 The eastern oyster's reproductive cycle begins during late summer and autumn months with the storage of glycogen energy reserves.
 This glycogen is then used to support gametogenesis during the next winter and early spring when food intake is at a minimum.
 The gametes begin to mature in late spring and then, from June to August, they are spawned into the water column, where fertilization occurs.
 Each female produces from 75 to 150 million eggs, but only one in a thousand survives.
 Fertilized eggs develop in about six hours into planktonic, free-swimming, trochophore larvae, also known as the early umbo stage, which have cilia and a small shell.
 The trochophore larvae depend on their internal yolk supply for energy.
 They then develop within 12 to 24 hours into a fully shelled veliger larvae, also known as the late umbo stage, which has a hinged side and a velum.
 During this time, the shelled veliger larvae use their ciliated vela to capture food and swim.
 The larvae remain planktonic for about 2 to 3 weeks, depending on food and temperature conditions, and towards the end of this period, they develop into pediveliger larvae, also known as eyed larvae, which have an umbo, an eyespot, and a foot.
 During this time. the pediveliger larvae settle to the bottom, where they seek a hard substrate.
 Ideally, the pediveliger larvae try to locate an adult oyster shell to which they attach, often as part of an existing oyster reef, but other hard surfaces will suffice.
 Upon settling, a larva cements its left valve to the substrate and metamorphoses into an oyster spat by discarding its velum, reabsorbing its foot, and enlarging its gills.
 During the first year of life, C. virginica oysters are protandric.
 Most spat are male, but once they reach sexual maturity, some males change to females after the first or second spawning.
 Some females may change back to males again.

+C. virginica has been used to study oxidative DNA damage caused by environmental heat stress.
+These studies indicated that heat shock driven oxidative stress induces increased oxidative damage in DNA (e.g. measured as 8-OHdG formation) and cellular apoptosis (programmed cell death) in the gills of American oysters.